 Vigilance, Diligence, Patience & Regular Care Deter Verticillium Wilt

 The occurrence and severity of Verticillium wilt varies from plant to plant and place to place.
-Because it is so very difficult to deal with and can spread very vigorously, it is best to eliminate affected plants whenever possible.
+Because it is so very difficult to deal with and can multiply very vigorously, it is best to eliminate affected plants whenever possible.

 If you do decide to treat an infected specimen, focus on helping it to build up its own resistance.
 You can do this with regular watering and protection from punishing afternoon sun.